edkashinsky/reaper-reableton-scripts/Assets/intro.md

 - ![#f03c15](https://via.placeholder.com/15/f03c15/f03c15.png) Pad - Red
 - ![#c5f015](https://via.placeholder.com/15/c5f015/c5f015.png) Fade - Green

-It has an adaptive relative mode to get more accurate results with a single preset at different sound volumes:
+Script has an adaptive relative mode to get more accurate results with a single preset at different sound volumes:

 ![Edge silence cropper preview](/Assets/images/edge_silence_cropper/example_2.gif)

-It calculates the maximum peak (in db) in each item and applies a percentage of its volume to leading and trailing thresholds
+Script calculates the maximum peak (in db) in each item and applies a percentage of its volume to leading and trailing thresholds

 Installation:
 1. Install script **ek_Edge silence cropper** for GUI and preview mode